Science and technology studies: Sociotechnical systems theory

 Social technical systems are an interplay between technologies and humans, this is clearly expressed in the sociotechnical systems theory.
 To expound on this interplay, humans fulfill and define tasks, then humans in companies use IT and IT supports people, and finally, IT processes tasks and new IT generates new tasks.
 This IT redefines work practices.
 This is what we call the sociotechnical systems.
 In socio-technical systems, there are two principles to internalize, that is joint optimization and complementarity.
 Joint optimization puts an emphasis on developing both systems in parallel and it is only in the interaction of both systems that the success of an organization arises.
 The principle of complementarity means that both systems have to be optimized.
 If you focus on one system and have bias over the other it will likely lead to the failure of the organization or jeopardize the success of a system.
 Although the above socio-technical system theory is focused on an organization, it is undoubtedly imperative to correlate this theory and its principles to society today and in science and technology studies.
+Understanding technology in the context of national development: critical reflections discusses how governance frameworks, digital infrastructure, and institutional capacity influence the societal outcomes of technology adoption.

 According to Barley and Bailey, there is a tendency for AI designers and scholars of design studies to privilege the technical over the social, focusing more on taking "humans out of the loop" paradigm than the "augmented intelligence" paradigm.

 Recent work on artificial intelligence considers large sociotechnical systems, such as social networks and online marketplaces, as agents whose behavior can be purposeful and adaptive.
 The behavior of recommender systems can therefore be analyzed in the language and framework of sociotechnical systems, leading also to a new perspective for their legal regulation.